eliocamp/spindler/README.md

 ```
 ````

-You can also use `this_thread$new_post()` inside your knitr document to add posts manually.
+You can also use `this_thread$add_post()` inside your knitr document to add posts manually.
 At the point where you want to publish your post, do it from inside a new chunk.
 It's recomended that you also save your thread.

 ````r
 ```{r}